Sandbox first: For login → smoke →

 allowed_tools/allowedToolsexactly match your tool name. - Read the

-(harbor, intent_id, capability_token)to the run. - Verify the capability before the tool executes.
+(tenant, intent_id, capability_token). - Verify the capability before the tool executes.

 - Run the tool work.